vkozyrev/bewd_sf_9_homework/README.md

 ----------------

-**Submit homework by pushing to your bewd_sf_9_homework repo, then submit a pull request**
+**Submit homework by pushing to your bewd_sf_9_homework repo, then submit a pull request** Homework is always due before the next class.
+Monday homeworks will usually be light, and Wednesday homeworks will usually be projects.

 | Homework # | Assignment | Class Topic |
 | :--------: | :--------: | ----------- |